benjaminmerchin/exam42/README.md

 <b>(this exam is outdated) Exam Rank 02 of the common core :</b><br>There are two exercises: the first one is inter or union, the second ont is gnl or printf

-<b>Exam Rank 03 of the common core :</b><br>There are two subjects<br>They are almost the same (around 10% differences between the two subjects)<br>My personal version is relatively short and simple (130 lines)<br>To train, you have to code your own version and then compare it with [Glagan's test.sh.](https://github.com/Glagan/42-exam-rank-03)
+<b>(this exam is outdated) Exam Rank 03 of the common core :</b><br>There are two subjects<br>They are almost the same (around 10% differences between the two subjects)<br>My personal version is relatively short and simple (130 lines)<br>To train, you have to code your own version and then compare it with [Glagan's test.sh.](https://github.com/Glagan/42-exam-rank-03)

 <b>Exam Rank 04 of the common core :</b><br>There is one exercise<br>It is a very simple version of the minishell ~120 lines.<br>I took inspiration from [joann8's solution](https://github.com/joann8/ExamTraining/tree/master/exam4).<br>It should be possible to make my version even more compact (~100 lines) by replacing the type in the struct with a boolean in the case of a pipe and therefore removing the define.